Can You Terminate an Employee if They Have an Illness?

 The general protections provisions of the Fair Work Act 2009 (“the Act”) aim to protect workplace rights and freedom of association and to provide protection from workplace discrimination.
 Under the general protections provisions of the Act, a person (such as an employer) must not take any adverse action against another person (such as an employee) because the other person has a workplace right, has exercised a workplace right, or proposes to exercise such a right.

 An employer must not dismiss an employee because the employee is temporarily absent from work because of illness or injury.
-If a person believes they have been dismissed and alleges that their dismissal was in contravention of the general protections provisions of the Act, they can apply to Fair Work Australia (“FWA”) to deal with the dismissal.
+If a person believes they have been dismissed and alleges that their dismissal was in contravention of the general protections provisions of the Act, they can apply to the Fair Work Commission (“FWC”) to deal with the dismissal.
 An employee may claim a breach of the general protections provisions if he or she is dismissed and can show that the dismissal was because he or she had taken temporary leave due to illness.

 Temporary absence due to illness or injury